Experienced Pittsburgh Divorce Lawyer

 Another warning: don’t tempt fate by scheduling a wedding before your divorce is final!
 Obvious, you think?
 Not necessarily!
 I can think of two occasions during my career when I managed to get a divorce decree for a client the day before their wedding.
 I can think of at least one when it turned out to be impossible to get a divorce decree in time.
 Don’t tempt fate!

 A final caution: there are “divorce mill” law firms that advertise cheap services.
 Before you pay anyone a price that seems too good to be true, ask some questions.
 Also, before you buy “off the rack” do-it-yourself divorce forms, take a look at the uncontested no-fault divorce kit I offer.

-If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call me to set up a personal consultation.
+If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call my office to set up a personal consultation with a Pittsburgh uncontested divorce attorney.
 This blog will feature periodic updates.
 Consider subscribing!
 Please do not comment anonymously, and do not post anything that you consider confidential.
 I try to be responsive to commentary and questions, but know that posting here will not create an attorney/client relationship and that I will not offer legal advice via the Internet.

 Michael B. Greenstein